-Data is the new oil.
-How many times have you read about the importance of data in modern business?
+Fragmented Data is the new oil.
+Big Data companies explain us why Data Fragmentation is important.
+How many times have you read about the significance of data in modern business?
 Still, enterprise data is often strewn across a disconnected matrix of data islands, greatly reducing its ability to provide insights.

 Common data storage problems for business owners include large data volume, fragmented data, extraneous duplicate copies and dark data, which offers little visibility into what it is or where it lives.